Quiz: When will I get my first period?

 About periods

-As they approach their teenage years, most girls start to wonder when their periods might start.
-Some look forward to this moment as a sign that they are really growing up.
-Others are a little nervous about how they will feel, or how they might manage their period.
+As you approach your teenage years, you probably wonder when your periods might start.
+You may look forward to this moment as a sign that you are really growing up.
+You may also be nervous about how they will feel, or how you might manage their period.
 Either way, it can be good to know whether you are likely to get your period soon.

 With periods usually starting between the ages of 10-16 years, it can be hard to predict when your first period will arrive.
 However, your body will probably start to show some tell-tale signs when your first period is on its way.
-"Puberty has a predictable pattern," explains GP Dr Jeff Foster.
-"Understanding the significance of different signs such as breast development, vaginal discharge, pubic hair and underarm hair can give us an indication about whether a first period is likely to occur soon."
+These signs include:

 Who is this quiz for?

-Each time you select an answer you will be given some information about the symptoms you are experiencing and what they might mean and, at the end, your result will give you an indication of whether your first period might be on its way.
+Each time you select an answer you will be given some information about the symptoms you are feeling and what they might mean.
+At the end, your result will show whether your first period might be on its way.

 Patient picks for Periods and period problems